NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Design Patterns.md

 + coherent system of patterns
 + consist of
 	+ patterns
+	+ relations
-	+ relations - how patterns influence each other
+		+ how patterns influence each other
+		+ (anti)synergies
-	+ principles - implementati
+	+ principles
+		+ guidelines for implementation, combination with other patterns and evolution